-Now you’re probably wondering whether this intimacy will be lost when thousands of marketers start using Messenger to spam their audience.
+Now you’re probably wondering whether this intimacy will be lost when thousands of marketers start using Facebook chatbots to spam their audience.
 And the answer is yes.
 Eventually, people will become less receptive to messenger messages.

 But for now, it’s working extremely well.

-For example, here are the results of a campaign I sent the other day.
+For example, here are the results of a campaign I sent recently.

-This message resulted in $553 in revenue with a click through rate of 36.7%.
-In comparison, my average email click through rate is between 2-5%!
+This message resulted in a 14.56X return on ad spend with a click through rate of 20.23%.
+In comparison, my average email click through rate is between 1-3%!